FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

     return new_state_buffer[1:extensions_count]
 end
 ```
-This function extends a path avoiding self intersection, here the `State` structure comes useful to efficiently check the occupation of positions that are adjacent to that of the head
+This function extends a path avoiding self intersection, here the `State` structure comes useful to efficiently check the occupation of positions that are adjacent to that of the seed

 #### Equivalence of Paths
 ```julia
 function are_equivalent(path1::Path, path2::Path, matrices)::Bool